alphagov/alphagov.github.io/government-paas.md

 title: Government PaaS
 permalink: /government-paas/
 ---
-We are prototyping a Government Platform as a Service.
+We are working on a Government Platform as a Service.
 For more information, please read our blog posts:
 [Building a platform to host digital services](https://gds.blog.gov.uk/2015/09/08/building-a-platform-to-host-digital-services/)